-Evolution of business practices is connected to portfolio management practice development.
-While a common starting place for “birth” of project management may be the need to establish control over the timeline.
+The evolution of business practices is connected to portfolio management practice development.
+While a common starting place for the “birth” of project management may be the need to establish control over the timeline.
 The end goal of PPM is no longer a representation of tasks, work effort, and progress.
 Modern organizations face new demands for higher visibility into portfolio initiatives and management.
 Portfolio management is not caring for individual projects.

-Portfolio management is a set of methods, processes, tools, and technical used to manage all data streams in terms of projects.
+Portfolio management is a set of methods, processes, tools, and techniques used to manage all data streams in terms of projects.
 Conventional project management focuses on one project at a time.
 “Enterprise management” or “portfolio management” is most effective by supporting all projects that you might want to pursue.
-Critical planning and oversight functions is a job for executives or managers.
+Critical planning and oversight functions are the jobs of executives or managers.